edoaltamura/edoaltamura/README.md

 My research spans across two domains: quantum & high-performance computing algorithms, and computational cosmology for galaxy evolution.

-# 💡 What interests me
-- Data science pipelines at scale (100+TB)
-- Sustainability and climate welfare
-- Software engineered for HPC infrastructures
-- Optimization of HPC performance on parallel simulations
-- Quantum computing, machine learning and sustainability
-- Hydrodynamic simulations
-- Sub-grid physics schemes
-- Entropy distribution in clusters of galaxies
-- AGN feedback coupling between black holes and their environments
-- Sunyaev-Zeldovich effects

 # 🌍 Open-source
 I am passionately committed to the principles of _open science_ and _open data_, viewing them as the drivers of impactful innovation and discovery.
 My mission is to foster a collaborative scientific community, where the boundaries of knowledge are continually expanded through the free exchange of ideas and acknowledgement of intellectual property.